 Erin Miller 303-596-4370 Direct

-COLORADO SPRINGS, CO, October 23, 2019 – The Space Information Sharing and Analysis Center (ISAC) was announced on April 8, 2019, during a classified session at the 35th Space Symposium in Colorado Springs, CO.
-Today, the Space ISAC and the National Cybersecurity Center (NCC) announced SES has joined the Space ISAC as the ISAC’s newest founding member.
-SES joins Kratos Defense & Security Solutions, Inc. (NASDAQ: KTOS), Booz Allen Hamilton (NYSE: BAH), and MITRE as a founding member, and its Vice President of Group Information and Cyber Security, Andre Adelsbach, will serve on the Space ISAC board of directors.
+COLORADO SPRINGS, CO, December 11, 2019 – Today, the Space Information Sharing and Analysis Center (ISAC) and the National Cybersecurity Center (NCC) announced that Parsons Corporation (NYSE: PSN) has become the Space ISAC’s newest founding member.
+Parsons joins Kratos Defense & Security Solutions, Inc. (NASDAQ: KTOS), Booz Allen Hamilton (NYSE: BAH), MITRE, SES, and Lockheed Martin (NYSE: LMT) as a founding member.
+David Weissmiller, Director of Space Strategy and Development at Parsons, will serve on the Space ISAC board of directors.